richsuca/website/posts/post-2020-11-29-sandwich.md

 Or does it matter at all?
 Whether you are an important part of the sandwich or not, ultimately your job is to get eaten.
 Would you rather be the eater instead?

-^[vege]: Vegans are a subset of vegetarians.
+[^vege]: Vegans are a subset of vegetarians.
-^[tomato]: Tomato is a fruit that gets used as a vegetable ^[crust]: I prefer bread without crusts but it is wasteful, and because I have to model good habits for my kids, I pretend otherwise.
+[^tomato]: Tomato is a fruit that gets used as a vegetable
+[^crust]: I prefer bread without crusts but it is wasteful, and because I have to model good habits for my kids, I pretend otherwise.
 In the New Market (Kolkata), there is a street vendor that makes tasty crustless sandwiches filled with sliced potato, tomato, and Amul cheese.
-^[lalbazar]: I ate a lot of _vegetable_ sandwiches on the street behind of office (Kolkata).
+[^lalbazar]: I ate a lot of _vegetable_ sandwiches on the street behind of office (Kolkata).
 It was mostly filled with spicy potato, the sandwich was grilled in a folding iron plate with a mould that gave the sandwich a nice triangle shape